 The first step you should always do is check which way the current or wind is coming at your boat from.
 Decide whether the wind or current is stronger, and then point your pontoon boat relative to its direction.
 If you're on a calm lake or river, this might be a little trickier to do.

 If you're throwing your anchor from the rear of the pontoon boat, then you should be facing the same way as the current or waves.
 But if you're throwing your anchor from the front of the boat, your pontoon should face against the force of wind or waves.

 The reason for this is that it ensures that your anchor will be dragged across the seabed once it's deployed to secure a proper grip.

 Figure Out the Depth of the Water

 Now that you know what way you should be facing, it's time to figure out the water's depth.
-You can use your boats depth finder for this step of the process.
+You can use your boats depth finder or a quality pontoon fish finder for this step of the process.

 Some sources would recommend that you have at least 5 times your distance from the bottom of the water in the form of rode.
 But experts claim that you should have at least 7 times the length of rode.
 So if you're 10 feet from the seabed, your line should be 70 feet long.

 Drop the Anchor

 First, secure your anchor to the cleat and then drop the anchor into the water, then slowly release your rode.
 Do not release the anchor line all at once as this can cause tangles in the anchor line.
 Feed the rode as the anchor falls through the water.
 It would also help to mark out your rope at regular length intervals so you know if you've released enough chain.
 Some boaters tie colored ribbon to mark their rope.

 At this time, it's also important that you put your engine into neutral.
 The direction of the wind or current should push your pontoon, and the anchor should start to fall at an angle.
 This gives the anchor a better chance to dig into the seabed as it's dragged along the surface.